 In the past, buyers of the Model S or Model X could opt for a battery-and-electronics package called “Ludicrous Mode.”
 The upgrade powered the car from zero to 60 mph in less than 2.3 seconds.
 The boost came from a “smart fuse” with its own electronics and a tiny lithium-ion battery.
 Basically, the mechanism constantly monitored battery output down to the millisecond, allowing the software to run the car’s battery at close to its absolute limit.
 Tesla discontinued Ludicrous Mode for the 2022 Model S and X.

 An even speedier option: Tesla's sports car, the Roadster, can make the move from zero to 60 mph in an impressive 1.9 seconds.

-Tesla’s mid-size SUV, Model X, is a seven-passenger vehicle with three rows of seats and gullwing-style doors (“falcon doors” in Tesla lingo) that allow plentiful access to rear seats.
-Cons include limited cargo space and a low-end price tag expected to be at least $70,000.
+Tesla’s mid-size SUV, Model X, is a seven-passenger vehicle with three rows of seats and gullwing-style doors (“falcon doors” in Tesla lingo) that allow access to rear seats.
+The Cybertruck features a “nearly impenetrable exoskeleton” and can tow more than 14,000 pounds.